-Prerequisite Requirements 1
+Prerequisite Requirements

-i rerequisite ite quiromonto

 ACC 311 Administrative Uses of Accounting 4-6

 or ACC 211 & ACC 212 Introduction to Financial Accounting and Introduction to Managerial Accounting

 ECO 315 Economics for Administration 4-6

 or ECO 201 & ECO 202 Introduction to Microeconomics and Introduction to Macroeconomics

-BUS 501 Business Perspectives 2 3
+BUS 501 Business Perspectives 3

-Total Prerequisite Hours 8-15
+Total Prerequis ite Hours 8-15

 Required Cours ses

 BUS 502 Managerial Finance 3

 BUS 505 Investments 3

 BUS 510 Topics In Finance 3

-Choose one of the following: 3
+Choose one of t he following: 3

 ACC 579 Fiduciary Tax

 MIS 578 Information Security

-Another BUS/ MGT 500-level course approved by advisor 3
+Another BUS /MGT 500-level course approved by advisor

 Total Required Courses Hours 12

-- Prerequisites may be completed previously or concurrently with starting certificate course work.
+Prerequisites may be completed previously or concurrently with starting certificate course work.
 Preferably, prerequisites should be completed within seven years of application to the certificate program.
 Each prerequisite must be completed with a C- or better.
-Any prerequisite exceptions must have instructor approval. - MBA students only. - This course must be documented with a Student Petition form.
+Any prerequisite exceptions must have instructor approval.

+MBA students only.

+This course must be documented with a Student Petition form.